 Condition-based maintenance (CBM) was soon adapted by commercial industries in the late 40s and further developed until the 70s.
 In the 80s and 90s, digitalized CBM driven by CMMS and EAM software quickly caught on before turning to the IoT predictive maintenance we know today.

 Predictive maintenance definition

-Predictive maintenance is the investigation of systems and processes to plan and engage upkeep as cost-effective, reliably, and efficiently as possible.
+Predictive maintenance is the investigation of systems and processes to plan and engage in upkeep as cost-effectively, reliably, and efficiently as possible.
 With systematic monitoring, this method enables companies to plan maintenance with minimal or no production interruptions.